Saturday 18 Jan, 2025

 IconBar

-The next 'fireside' chat is on 12th October (this saturday).
-It starts at 7:30pm UK time and the event is on Zoom.
+The first 'fireside' chat of 2025 is on 18th January (this saturday).
+As usual, it starts at 7:30pm UK time and the event is on Zoom.
 Stay for as long or as short a time as you like.

 RISC OS Open